trixietram3nguyen/ReservationWebsite/README.md

 ## Steps to get your branch sets up after clone the repo.
 1. Go to the branch with your name (you should be able to find it under 'Current Branch').
-2. Click 'Publish branch'
+2. Click 'Create Pull Request' (everything should already set up for you guys up for you guys up to step 9 but just incase you guys need to pull the stuff that I added later)
-3. Then click on 'Create Pull Request'
+3. It will direct you to github page
-4. It will direct you to github page
+4. Then go to 'Pull requests' tab
-5. Then go to 'Pull requests' tab
+5. On the 'base' side change 'main' to the name of your branch, and on the 'compare' side, change to 'main'(do it both way 'main' <- 'you branch', and 'your branch' <- 'main').
-6. On the 'base' side change 'main' to the name of your branch, and on the 'compare' side, change to 'main'.
-If it says something like 'There isn't anything to compare' then you are good to start working on the project.
+If it says something like 'There isn't anything to compare' then you are good to start working on the project. ***the arrows mean merge 'to here' <- 'from here'
-7. If not, you should have an option to click on 'Create pull request'
+6. If not, you should have an option to click on 'Create pull request'
-8. Then click 'Merge pull request', 'Confirm merge'
+7. Then click 'Merge pull request', 'Confirm merge'
-9. Go back to Github Desktop.
+8. Go back to Github Desktop.
 Look at the tab next to 'Current Branch', click 'pull origin', or click on the refresh icon if you don't see 'pull origin'
-10. After that, you should be okay to work on the project.
+9. After that, you should be okay to work on the project.
 Make sure to go to your branch and go to the folder from your branch to work on the project.
 Then push and merge it with the main branch before you close the project.